Scrub Me Mama with a Boogie Beat

 "Scrub Me Mama with a Boogie Beat" is a 1940 hit boogie-woogie song written by Don Raye.
 A bawdy, jazzy tune, the song describes a laundry woman from Harlem, New York whose technique is so unusual that people come from all around just to watch her scrub.
-The Andrews Sisters and Will Bradley & His Orchestra recorded the most successful pop versions of the song, but it is today best recognized as the centerpiece of an eponymous and controversial Walter Lantz Studio cartoon from 1941, distributed by Universal Pictures.
+The Andrews Sisters and Will Bradley & His Orchestra recorded the most successful pop versions of the song, but it is today best recognized as the centerpiece of an eponymous and controversial Walter Lantz cartoon from 1941, distributed by Universal Pictures.
 The short was denounced by the NAACP for its racist and stereotypical imagery of African-Americans.

 Plot

 The short opens to an orchestral rendition of Stephen Foster's "Old Folks at Home" (1851), immediately setting the scene in the rural South of blackface minstrelsy.
-The setting is Lazy Town, perhaps the laziest place on Earth.
-Neither the town's residents (all stereotypes of dark-skinned African-Americans) nor the animals can be bothered to leave their reclining positions to do anything at all.
-Their pastoral existence is interrupted by the arrival of a riverboat, carrying a svelte, sophisticated, light-skinned black woman from Harlem (resembling Lena Horne), whose physical beauty inspires the entire populace of an all-black "Lazy Town" to spring into action.
+The setting is Lazy Town, described as a town where neither the town's residents (all stereotypes of dark-skinned African-Americans) nor the animals can be bothered to leave their reclining positions to do anything at all.
+Their pastoral existence is interrupted by the arrival of a riverboat, carrying a svelte, sophisticated, light-skinned black woman from Harlem (resembling Lena Horne), whose physical beauty inspires the entire populace to spring into action.

 The visiting urbanite admonishes one of the town's residents: "Listen, Mammy.
 That ain't no way to wash clothes!
 What you all need is rhythm!"
 She then proceeds to sing "Scrub Me Mama with a Boogie Beat", which the townsfolk gradually join her in performing.
 Thus begins a montage which is the short's centerpiece.
 The townsfolk are infected by the song's rhythm and proceed to go about playing instruments, and dancing suggestively.
 By the time the young light-skinned black woman from Harlem is due to get on her riverboat and return home, she has succeeded in turning Lazy Town into a lively community of swing musicians simply by singing.
 The cartoon concludes with the mammy washerwoman bending over, displaying the words "The End" across the undergarments covering her end.